CA/AI Lab

 This section houses explorations, theory disassembly, experiment reinterpretations, and thought-collisions between classical assumptions and computational conjecture.

-The CA/ChatGPT Lab (Charge Admittance/ ChatGPT Laboratory) is an open framework where archived conversations, hypotheses, and evolving insights are documented.
+The CA/AI Lab (Charge Admittance/ Artificial Intelligence) is an open framework where archived conversations, hypotheses, and evolving insights are documented.
 These pages capture ongoing reinterpretations of well-known experiments, emerging theoretical reframes, and pattern recognition that emerges through iterative human–AI dialogue.

 Here, no concept is too sacred for scrutiny — and no result is ever final.
 Expect revisions.
 Expect friction.
 Expect clarity.